 Croham Valley Residents’ Association

 Please see the distributed accounts for the year with prior year comparisons.
-These are available at the AGM and will be published in the Spring Newsletter.
-If you would like an extra copy please ask me, email email@example.com or download from our website www.cvra.org.uk.
+These are available on the website; www.cvra.org.uk,.and will be published in the Spring Newsletter.
+If you would like a copy sent to you please request one by emailing email@example.com .

-Advertising income for 2018/19 is lower than 2017/18 due to a late payment, now received, otherwise it remains at the same level.
+Advertising income for 2019/20 is also lower than usual for the same reasons.
+Advertisers will be invited to renew their adverts in the coming year and we optimistic that they will do so as their adverts are displayed in the Newsletters and on our website.
 We are grateful to all the local businesses that support the newsletter.
 Anyone wishing to advertise in the newsletter should send a high res pdf to firstname.lastname@example.org and contact me for details.

-Expenditure is significantly lower for the second year running.
-Mainly due to reduced printing costs for the new Newsletter and the plan to reduce hard copy Newsletters to two a year.
+Expenditure is significantly lower for the third year running.
+Mainly due to reduced printing costs for the Newsletter as they were reduced to only two hard copies per year.
 Website costs have increased and will do so next year as we invest in the new website.
 All other costs have been kept to a minimum.

 As you can see, we have a healthy bank balance, are able to function happily at the current level and have some funds now to invest in the proposed website development.

-The Executive Committee have asked me to express their sincere thanks to our team of dedicated distributers who ensure that every subscription is eventually collected and go out all weathers to deliver the Newsletter promptly.
-We could not operate without them.
-And finally, my thanks to Jaffer Kapasi OBE for auditing our accounts this year for the first time.
+The Executive Committee have asked me to express their sincere thanks to our team of dedicated volunteers including Jaffer Kapasi OBE for once again auditing our accounts.
 I trust it was not too arduous and that Jaffer will continue in the role for some time to come.

 Wendy A Love FCCA